PoonLab/sierra-local/INSTALL.md

 # Installing sierra-local

 ## For Linux Users
-The recommended method to install *sierra-local* on a Linux system is to clone the source from this repository and run the `setup.py` installation script with superuser privileges, with will install the package to `/usr/local/lib`:
+The recommended method to install *sierra-local* on a Linux system is to clone the source from this repository and run the `setup.py` installation script with superuser privileges, which will install the package to `/usr/local/lib`:
 ```console
 art@Jesry:~/git$ git clone http://github.com/PoonLab/sierra-local
 Cloning into 'sierra-local'...